MeinzerLab/MeMoSlap/instructions/GitHub.md

 git push
 ```

-### Add file to repositor which was not there befor
+### Add file to repository which was not there before

-- create a new file and change director to file path
+- create a new file and change directory to file path
 -create a new file say GitHub.md and add it to repository via

 ```bash